Classical Model Mandolin

 Here is another video by Lloyd, this time recorded in the studio.
 Lovely mandolin sound.

-Sound - the sound of the carved top classical model is quite different from my standard oval hole mandolins.
+Sound - the sound of the carved top classical model (including the Classical Junior) is quite different from my standard oval hole mandolins.
 It has a lighter, brighter and more delicate sound and feel.
-From all the mandolins I have, the first and second ones certainly do sound closest to my original 1918 Lyon and Healy, but they are louder and more lively and ring and sustain more.
-Like the original, it does not have the big woofy bass sound that is so characteristic of Gibson style oval hole mandolins.
+They do sound close to my original 1918 Lyon and Healy, but are louder, more lively and ring and sustain more.
+Like the original, they do not have the big woofy bass that is so characteristic of Gibson style oval hole mandolins.

 Comments from a customer -

 "The notes on the A and E strings are bell like, absolutely beautiful for

 single notes, sounds exactly like Marilynn Mair, who plays a both an